Achan81/sei-project-02/README.md

 ```

 ## Landing Page:
-This was designed to be a clean looking page which would have the app name in the centre on top of a large image/collage of images to symbolise the SuperHeroes environment.
+This was designed to be a clean looking page which would have the app name in the centre on top of a large image/collage of images to symbolise the superheroes environment.

 ![landingpage](/assets/01home.png)